idmarjr/basic-git-commands/README.md

 `git log --author "Name of someone"` (Show only commits from that person)

 You can concatenate parameters:
-`git log -- oneline --reverse --graph`
+`git log --oneline --reverse --graph`

 ###See details of a commit
 `git show` (Show changes from the last commit)